Pichi Richi Railway

 A variety of hire options are also available for your special requirements.

 The Pichi Richi Railway Preservation Society is a volunteer group, which has progressively restored and operated the railway as a working museum.
-The society has also preserved a large collection of historical locomotives and goods and passenger vehicles, restoring many to working order.
-Workshop tours are available by arrangement, enquire at the Quorn Railway Station or the Flinders Ranges Visitor Information Centre at Quorn.
+Workshop tours are available by PRIOR ARRANGEMENT only - please email firstname.lastname@example.org, enquire at the Quorn Railway Station Ticket Office or the Flinders Ranges Visitor Information Centre at Quorn.
+Availability of tours depends on a Volunteer Guide being available so please enquire in advance.
+Closed-in shoes must be worn during workshop tours.